When Stacy Bogart felt a lump in her breast in 2016, she immediately did the right thing: she scheduled an appointment with her doctor.

 But the bills quickly became an issue.
 Despite having medical insurance, her doctor visits and medication copays started to become unmanageable.
 “Going to the doctor”, Stacy says, “the bills just keep piling up, piling up, piling up.
 You owe this amount, and that amount, and it just gets higher and higher and higher.
 So you start thinking, what the heck am I going to do, you know?”.

 Finding it difficult to pay her rent, Stacy took action.
-She looked online for financial resources for cancer patients, and found our Funds for Living and Giving Program (FLAG).
-She called right away, and spoke to Amanda, who calmly explained how the Funds for Living and Giving program might be able to help.
+She looked online for financial resources for cancer patients, and found our Funds for Living Program.
+She called right away, and spoke to Amanda, who calmly explained how the Funds for Living Program might be able to help.

 Amanda explained that if Stacy qualified medically, she may be able to receive a significant cash advance of the death benefit of her life insurance policy.
 Repayment of the advance (and all fees and interest) would not add further burden to Stacy’s financial health, but instead would not need to be paid until later out of the policy death benefit.
 All surplus funds would then be sent to her beneficiaries.

 Stacy soon realized that the program could answer all of her needs: she could pay her bills, improve her quality of life and still preserve some funds to pass on to her family.
-She applied, and was approved for a $60,000 FLAG advance.
+She applied, and was approved for a $60,000 Funds For Living advance.